 What is intelligence?

 Every human is different from the other based on various characteristic differences.
 One of these is the capability of his brain.
 To be right placed in groups of matching intelligence levels, psychologists have been looking for ways of aptly measuring this intelligence of the human mind.
-This led to the development of intelligence quotient and the IQ range.
+It led to the development of intelligence quotient and the IQ range.

 · Score of 140 and Above